uQr/cordova-docs/tutorial-team-build/Jenkins.md

 5. Under "Build Environment":
 	1. Check "Inject passwords to the build as environment variables"
 	2. Add a Job password
-	3. Give it a name of **KEYCHAIN_PWD** and enter the password of the user you are using to start up the OSX agent via SSH.
+	3. Give it a name of **KEYCHAIN_PWD** and enter the password of the user Jenkins uses to start up the OSX agent via SSH.
-	4. Update the location for  "Provide Node & npm bin/ folder to PATH" and to the **OSX install location**.
+	4. Update the "Installation" for "Provide Node & npm bin/ folder to PATH" and to the **OSX install location**.

 	![Build script](<media/jenkins-10.png>)

 6. Delete the existing "Execute Windows batch command" build step

-6. Now under "Build" we need to add a "Execute shell" build step with the following contents:
+6. Now under "Build" we need to add an "Execute shell" build step with the following contents:

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	cd <your project path>